vkuzel/Quantum-Leap-Gradle-Plugin/README.md

 [![](https://jitpack.io/v/vkuzel/Quantum-Leap-Gradle-Plugin.svg)](https://jitpack.io/#vkuzel/Quantum-Leap-Gradle-Plugin)

-Gradle build plugin for the Quantum Leap project so project's build scripts can be smaller and cleaner.
+Gradle build plugin for the Quantum Leap project, so the project's build scripts can be smaller and cleaner.
-Probably not useful for anything except for Quantum Leap, still can serve as a good source of inspiration.
+Probably its not useful for anything else except for Quantum Leap, but you can check it out and get some inspiration from it.

-Quantum Leap (not published yet) is a project template for building Java multi-module web applications backed by Spring Boot, jOOQ, Thymeleaf and PostgreSQL.
+Quantum Leap is a project template for building Java multi-module web applications backed by Spring Boot, jOOQ, Thymeleaf and PostgreSQL.
 The plugin expects following project structure.

 ````
 root project <-- Here's applied the plugin
 |
-+--- core module <-- Module containing @SpringBootProject annotation, its name must be "core"
++--- core module <-- Module that contains main class annotated by @SpringBootProject annotation.
+Name of the module has to be "core".
 |
 \--- some other modules
 ````

 ## Features

-* Applies [Spring Boot Gradle plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-gradle-plugin.html) to a root project and fixes `findMainClass' task in multi-module projects.
+* Applies [Spring Boot Gradle plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-gradle-plugin.html) to a root project and fixes Spring Boot's `MainClassConvention` responsible for finding main class in the project.
 * New `generateJooqDomainObjects` task, generates jOOQ domain objects to `src/generated/java` directories.
   * Generator configuration is read from `db/jooq-generator-configuration.xml` file located in resources of any of modules.
   * Database configuration is read from `config/application-default.properties` properties file, also located in resources.